Not every course is available every semester, please check the course schedule for the most current listing of courses.

 311. Field Methods in the Earth Sciences

 Field techniques and their application to solve geological and environmental problems.
 Topics include GPS surveying, topographic surveying, bedrock and surficial mapping, and introduction to geophysical methods.
-Required Spring Break field project.
-Offered in alternate years.
+Required field trips.

 314. Watershed Dynamics (cross-listed with BIOL 404 Special Topics and ENSP 201)